Smicer12/phase_3_project/README.md

 iv) Respondent's opinion about risk of getting sick with H1N1

+***
 ### Recommendations
 **-Mass and grassroot sensitization:** Stakeholders should invest in mass and grassroot sensitization about H1N1 and the seasonal flu vaccine led by healthcare professionals.
 They should be educated on the vaccine efficacy and dangers of not getting it.

 **-Healthcare Provider Recommendations:** Encouraging healthcare providers to actively recommend and offer H1N1 and seasonal vaccination to their patients can significantly impact vaccine uptake.
 The stakeholders can provide training and resources to healthcare professionals to increase their knowledge and confidence in recommending the vaccine.

 **-Collaboration and Partnerships:** Collaborating with community organizations, schools, workplaces, and other stakeholders can amplify efforts to promote H1N1 vaccination.
-Engaging influencers, community leaders, and trusted voices within different communities can help build trust and increase acceptance of the vaccine
+Engaging influencers, community leaders, and trusted voices within different communities can help build trust and increase acceptance of the vaccine.

+***
 ### Limitations
+The dataset used was obtained eletronically and had some limitations, for example, the geographic location information was encrypted and couldn't be read.
+We subsituted it with the alphabetts A-Z.